 Note: PDF format of the article should be requested to submit in a doc format, in order to help in the completion of procedure successfully.

 Equations (OR) Formulae: Please use Math type for equations.

 Supplementary Material: Figures/Summary diagram included as part of the Supplementary Information (if any).
 All Supplementary Information is supplied as a single PDF file, where possible.
 File size within the permitted limits for Supplementary Information.

-Acknowledgements: Authors need to provide the funding details and the grant numbers if any.
+Acknowledgement: Authors need to provide the funding details and the grant numbers if any.
 They might acknowledge their supported work.

 Jacobs Publishers use Vancouver referencing style.
 Authors should provide at least one online link in the references as following (preferably PubMed).
 Correct formatting of the references is important.
 Please use the following method for the reference list.

 Reference Format: Author(s) Last name.
 Article title.
 Journal Name (Journal Short Name as in PubMed) Published year; Volume number: Page numbers.

 Example: Smith Y (Ed): Proceedings of the First National Conference on Porous Sieves: 27-30 June 1996; Baltimore.
 Stoneham: Butterworth-Heinemann; 1996.